Psychedelic-informed Arm (Relational Stances)

 - Distress is within safe bands (for example, not consistently in Red).

-- The user explicitly opts in to a deeper reflective mode.
+- The user explicitly opts in to a deeper reflective stance.

-A mode shift is treated as a small ritual, not a click:
+A stance shift is treated as a small ritual, not a click:

-- Invite: "Would you like to switch into a more reflective mode for a few minutes?"
+- Invite: "Would you like to switch into a more reflective stance for a few minutes?"

 - Intention: user names a focus (for example, guilt, purpose, future, relationships).